dineshndr/ping-pong/README.md

-Designed a Game for recording score between two players and decide a winner based on who score more.
+Designed a Game for recording score between two players and decide a winner based on who score more runs.
 # Features Added
  Added score card for dispalying each player scores.